 Home to beautiful architecture, steeped in history, and offering a heady mix of nature, arts and culture, Wakefield is a go-to destination for anyone seeking an enjoyable day out or weekend away with family and friends.
-To help get you there, Grand Central operates plenty of trains from Bradford to Wakefield Kirkgate throughout the week.
+To help get you there, Grand Central operates plenty of trains from Bradford to Wakefield Kirkgate throughout the week and over the weekend.

 How frequent are Bradford to Wakefield Kirkgate train times?

-You can catch the Grand Central train from Bradford to Wakefield Kirkgate three times a day on weekdays starting at 06:55.
+You can catch the direct Grand Central train from Bradford to Wakefield three times a day on weekdays and Saturdays starting at 06:59.
 There are three services on Saturdays, also starting at 06:55.
+If you don’t mind changing in Leeds, you can catch a train from Bradford to Wakefield regularly throughout the day.
+The same goes for a Sunday, except the service starts a little later at 08:04.
 These times may be liable to change, so always double-check before you make travel plans.

 Booking tickets with Grand Central is simple – just keep an eye out for the GC logo when using our journey planner.